purduesigbots/pros-docs/v5/getting-started/linux.rst

 1. If you do not already have one installed, install a version of Python greater than or equal to 3.6
-2. Install the latest version of the PROS CLI from the Python Package Index, using :code:`python3 -m pip install --user pros-cli`.
-If you wish to install for all users, run the command with :code:`sudo` and remove the :code:`--user` flag.
+2. Install the latest version of the PROS CLI from the Python Package Index, using :code:`root # python3 -m pip install pros-cli`. this will install like packages for :code:`apt` or :code:`pacman` you can localy with :code:`user # python3 -m pip install --user pros-cli`
-3. Run :code:`pros --version` to verify the CLI was installed correctly.
-If the command doesn't work, try restarting your machine.
+3. Run :code:`user # pros --version` to verify the CLI was installed correctly.
+If the command doesn't work, try restarting your machine or check Troubleshooting down below.

 Installing the Editor
 ---------------------